I'm So Proud

-I'm So Proud is an album by American singer Deniece Williams which was released in 1983 on Columbia Records.
+I'm So Proud is an album by American singer Deniece Williams, released in 1983 by Columbia Records.
 The album reached No. 10 on the Billboard Top Soul Albums chart.

 Singles

-"Do What You Feel" reached No. 9 on the Billboard Hot Soul Songs chart.
+"Do What You Feel" reached No. 9 on the Billboard Hot Soul Singles chart.
 A cover of Curtis Mayfield's "I'm So Proud" reached No. 28 on the same chart.

+Critical reception

+Connie Johnson of the Los Angeles Times called I'm So Proud, "Williams' most consistently fine work in ages...
+The album works due to fresh-sounding, quality material.
+This is black pop at its most enterprising."
+Robert Christgau of The Village Voice found that "Williams has progressed, as they say, from Thom Bell's pop romanticism to George Duke's cosmic idealism."
+Phyl Garland of Stereo Review professed, "I'm So Proud shows why Deniece Williams has every right to be.
+It's simply superb."

 Accolades

-I'm So Proud earned a Grammy nomination for Best Female R&B Vocal Performance.
+I'm So Proud was Grammy nominated in the category of Best Female R&B Vocal Performance.